 - a.
 Edit the conference title, which will help administrators and users to identify the conference in all Cisco TMS interfaces, and in email notifications. - b.
 Set the start time, and the duration or end time. - c.
-Click Recurrence Settings to create a series of meetings that are tied together, such as a weekly or daily meeting. - If necessary, modify any fields in the Advanced Settings section, which is pre-populated with values that are set in Administrative Tools > Configuration > Conference Settings [p.235]. - Optionally, add notes about the conference in Conference Information. - 4.
+Click Recurrence Settings to create a series of meetings that are tied together, such as a weekly or daily meeting. - d.
+Check the Include WebEx Conference to add a WebEx meeting and participants to your TelePresence conference.
+Create a WebEx Meeting Password that WebEx participants must use to access the conference. - If necessary, modify any fields in the Advanced Settings section, which is pre-populated with values that are set in Administrative Tools > Configuration > Conference Settings [p.244]. - 3.
+Optionally, add notes about the conference in Conference Information. - 4.
 In the Participants tab, click Add Participants to display the Add Participants popup window (ensure you have allowed popup windows in your internet browser):